Content Creation

 Stage 2: Word count, structure, and readability

 Tool: Word counter.
 Beyond the count, modern word counters report sentence count, average sentence length, reading time, and character counts (with and without spaces).
-The metric I check most is average sentence length — anything above ~22 words across the whole post means I'm losing readers in long, hedged constructions.
+I use average sentence length as an editing prompt, not a quality score: a sustained average above roughly 22 words is a reason to inspect the prose for nested clauses, but technical context can justify longer sentences.

 Stage 3: Cleanup and formatting